«Previous Next»

 “It works good and was relatively inexpensive to build,” says Leslie Shamburg of Monte Vista, Colo., about the heavy-duty, trailing rock picker he built out of an old Grimme potato harvester and a 4-row Lockwood potato windrower.

 “I owned a machine shop at the time and charged $10,000 in labor to build the rig.
 The farmer spent $400 to buy the two machines for a total cost of less than $11,000.
-He would have had to spend at least twice that much at the time for a similar-size commercial rock picker,” says Shamburg.
+He would've had to spend at least twice that much at the time for a similar-size commercial rock picker,” says Shamburg.

-Shamburg used only the center 2 rows of the Lockwood windrower.
+Shamburg used only the center two rows of the Lockwood windrower.
 He hard surfaced a used, flat snowplow truck blade and mounted it on front of the machine in order to handle dirt and rocks.

 Contact: FARM SHOW Followup, Leslie Shamburg, 120 Franklin St., Monte Vista, Colo.
-81144 (ph 719 849-0026; shamburgg@gmail.com).
+81144 (ph 719-849-0026; shamburgg@gmail.com).

 Click here to download page story appeared in.